 The 1-1/2 inch wide black leather belt has a total length of 42 inches, and there are several holes punched at the 32-1/2, 36, 37, 38 positions.
 Additional holes can be punched as desired and the conchos are movable, making adjustment possible.
 You could remove conchos to fit an even smaller waist size.

 The back of the buckle is stamped Sterling.
+No hallmark indicating the maker.
 Excellent condition.